jpuris/udacity-data-engineering-submissions/project_3_data_lake/README.md

 song_data/A/B/C/TRABCEI128F424C983.json
 song_data/A/A/B/TRAABJL12903CDCF1A.json
 ```
-And below is an example of what a single song file, `TRAABJL12903CDCF1A.json`, looks like.
+Below is an example of what a single song file, `TRAABJL12903CDCF1A.json`, looks like.
 ```json
 {
     "num_songs": 1,